Diseases, Pet Care Basics, Shelter and Rescue Resources, Vaccines

 8 Cat Diseases You Can Prevent

-You want healthy cats.
-So don't let preventable diseases stand in the way.
+You want your cat to stay healthy.
+So don’t let preventable feline diseases stand in the way.

 Feline Panleukopenia (Feline Distemper)